 Eating and drinking on Elland Road

-For something to eat and drink it is best to take a look at Elland Road (the street) beforehand.
 Directly opposite the stadium is the famous pub 'The Old Peacock', inextricably linked to Leeds United.
-The pub was there when the club was founded and is why one of the club's nicknames is 'The Peacocks'.
-Across the street, next to the stadium, is Billy's bar, named obviously after the club's most legendary player.
-A real sports bar, with Bremner's Scotland shirt as the biggest showpiece, worn in his international matches.
+The pub already existed when the club was founded, hence why one of the club's nicknames is 'The Peacocks'.
+Across the street, you will find Billy's bar, obviously named after the club's legendary player.
+A real sports bar, with Bremner's Scotland shirt as the biggest showpiece.

 Town hall